arielsanchezmora/homelab/README.md

 # VCF Homelab
 Notes for my homelab

 This is an all-new VCF 9.1 lab.
 I am using William Lam's hardware recommendations and following his blog.
-The main blog post is the [VCF 9.1 lab in a box.](https://github.com/lamw/vcf-91-in-box)
+The main blog post I am following is the [VCF 9.1 lab in a box.](https://github.com/lamw/vcf-91-in-box) but if I reference another post I'll detail it below.

 # Hardware BOM